Homelessness: Employment

 The United States Department of Labor has sought to address one of the main causes of homelessness, a lack of meaningful and sustainable employment, through targeted training programs and increased access to employment opportunities that can help homeless people develop sustainable lifestyles.
 This has included the development of the United States Interagency Council on Homelessness, which addresses homelessness on the federal level in addition to connecting homeless individuals to resources at the state level.
 All individuals who are in need of assistance are able, in theory, to access employment and training services under the Workforce Investment Act (WIA), although this is contingent upon funding and program support by the government.

 Income sources outside of regular employment

-Waste management

 Homeless people can also use waste management services to earn money.
 Some homeless people find returnable bottles and cans and bring them to recycling centers to earn money.
 They can sort out organic trash from other trash or separate out trash made of the same material (for example, different types of plastics, and different types of metal).
 In addition, rather than picking waste at landfills, they can also collect litter found on/beside the road to earn an income.